neagualexa/LLM-nonogram-assistant/README.md

 # Final Year Project - user- & task-tailored AI assistant

-This repository contains the resourses to set up the AI assistant that helps the user during their progress on completing Nonograms.
+This repository contains the resourses to set up the AI assistant that helps the user during their progress on completing Nonogram puzzles.
 This is a Flask application that serves as a chatroom with AI-featured puzzle checking and hinting functionalities.
+Under `speech_pipeline`, a Text-to-Speech server can be run to allow for the AI to verbalise its hints and help.

 This is one of the repos for the Final Year Project of [Alexandra Neagu (@neagualexa)](https://github.com/neagualexa) titled `XXX` at Imperial College London.